batmanpriv/ct/README.md

 cd CheckTest

 # Build the binary
-go build -o ct.exe main.go
+go build -o ct main.go

-# Or install globally
+# Or install locally
 go install
 ```

 ### Pre-built Binaries

-Download the latest release for your platform from the [releases page](https://github.com/batmanpriv/ct/releases).
+Download the latest release for your platform from the [releases page](https://github.com/batmanpriv/CheckTest/releases).

 ---